VoxelForge/VoxelForge/API.md

 makes use of such identifiers internally.

+### `doc.widgets.gallery(imagedata, playername, x, y, aspect_ratio, width, rows)`
+This function creates an image gallery which allows you to display an arbitrary amount of images aligned horizontally.
+It is possible to add more images than the space of an entry would normally held, this is done by adding “scroll” buttons to the left and right which allows the user to see more images of the gallery.

+This function is useful for adding multiple illustration to your entry without worrying about space too much.
+Adding illustrations can help you to create entry templates which aren't just lengthy walls of text. ;-)

+You can define the position, image aspect ratio, total gallery width and the number of images displayed at once.
+You can *not* directly define the image size, nor the resulting height of the overall gallery, those values will be derived from the parameters.

+You can only really use this function efficiently inside a *custom* `build_formspec` function definition.
+This is because you need to pass a `playername`.
+You can currently also only add up to one gallery per entry;
+adding more galleries is not supported and will lead to bugs.

+### Parameters
+* `imagedata`: List of images to be displayed in the specified order.
+All images must have the same aspect ratio.
+It's a table of tables with this format:
+    * `image`: Texture name of an image
+* `playername`: Name of the player who is viewing the entry in question
+* `x`: Formspec X coordinate of the top left corner (optional)
+* `y`: Formspec Y coordinate of the top left corner (optional)
+* `aspect_ratio`: Aspect ratio of all the images (width/height)
+* `width`: Total gallery width in formspec units (optional)
+* `rows`: Number of images which can be seen at once (optional)

+The default values for the optional parameters result in a gallery with 3 rows which is placed at the top left corner and spans the width of the entry and assumes an aspect ratio of two thirds.

+If the number of images is greater than `rows`, “scroll” buttons will appear at the left and right side of the images.

+#### Return values
+Two values are returned, in this order:

+* String: Contains a complete formspec definition building the gallery
+* Number: The height the gallery occupies in the formspec

 ## Extending this mod (naming conventions)
 If you want to extend this mod with your own functionality, it is recommended